 Join the senior audiology staff and their students at Henry Ford Hospital in Detroit, Michigan as they highlight interesting clinical cases in a grand rounds style format.
 In addition to the case presentations, a live video feed will capture spontaneous questions, discussion and debate that make the department’s staff meetings lively, insightful and thought-provoking in order to facilitate clinical decision-making and best practices.
-This session will cover pediatric cases.
-For information on other courses in this series please visit www.audiologyonline.com/grandrounds
+This session will cover cases on a variety of topics as selected by the staff.
+For information and to register for other courses in this series please visit www.audiologyonline.com/grandrounds

-- As a result of this Continuing Education Activity, participants will be able to discuss and describe the evidence-base for treatment of single-sided deafness in school-age children.
+- As a result of this Continuing Education Activity, participants will be able to discuss methods of detection of functional hearing loss.

-- As a result of this Continuing Education Activity, participants will be able to describe the advantages of ASSR for diagnosis of hearing sensitivity loss in infants.
+- As a result of this Continuing Education Activity, participants will be able to describe symptoms of perilymphatic fistula induced by trauma

-- As a result of this Continuing Education Activity, participants will be able to describe the likely outcomes on hearing of neuromaturational delay in infants.
+- As a result of this Continuing Education Activity, participants will be able to explain the rationale for “miss” of reverse-slope hearing loss by typical universal newborn hearing screening protocols

 |5-55 Minutes||Case study presentations|